kathysledge/smig/docs/schema-reference/events.md

 ### On delete

-Runs when a record is deleted:
+Runs when a record is removed:

 ```typescript
 onDelete: event('audit_delete')